Greenock: Fishing villages, harbours and shipbuilding

-In 1696 and 1700 Schaw and residents of the town made unsuccessful bids to the Scottish Parliament for grants for a Greenock harbour, then when the Act of Union 1707 opened up trade to the Americas associated with the Atlantic slave trade, they raised their own funds.
+In 1696 and 1700 Schaw and residents of the town made unsuccessful bids to the Scottish Parliament for grants for a Greenock harbour, then when the Act of Union 1707 opened up involvement in colonial trade, they raised their own funds.
 The work was completed in 1710, with quays extended out into Sir John's Bay to enclose the harbour.
 In 1711 the shipbuilding industry was founded when Scotts leased ground between the harbour and the West Burn to build fishing boats.
 Greenock rapidly became a major port and shipbuilding centre, and though tobacco imported from the colonies was taken to Glasgow by pack horse, the more bulky imports of sugar were processed locally.
 From 1774 the dredging of the River Clyde increasingly allowed ships to take merchandise directly to Glasgow, but merchants continued to use Greenock harbour.

 The American Revolutionary War temporarily interrupted trade, and the gun battery of Fort Beauclerc near the West Burn was extended to guard against the threat of privateers, but the emphasis shifted to wider markets including imports of rum and sugar from the Caribbean, wines from Spain, and fish from North America.
 A whaling business operated for about 40 years.
+Greenock "was mainly a trading port for goods such as sugar and cotton, but also dispatched ships to West Africa to take people to be enslaved" in Britain's American colonies.
 In 1868, in what became a cause celebre, seven young Greenock males stowed away on a cargo ship bound for Quebec.
 Treated with what was, even for the times, exceptional brutality, they were forcibly disembarked in Newfoundland; by the time they were returned to Scotland, three of them had died.
-The Captain and mate of the cargo ship were tried in a blaze of publicity at the Sheriff's Court and served short prison terms.
+The Captain and mate of the cargo ship were tried in a blaze of publicity at the High Court of Justiciary in Edinburgh and served short prison terms.